hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 @greggirwin it could work how others are using it.. you start an app, which starts a local server and UI is made like classic web pages.

-[20:34:09](#45r940Wwph9uz-NRrxjx9rhJhr3NXxos5YwFxxsVLZA) <hiiamboris (NOT THIS ONE)>: let's just write a `bloat` module that will spawn 1GB of randomly named files with random data inside upon compilation, so we could include that into the app bundle Ì†ΩÌ∏â
+[20:34:09](#45r940Wwph9uz-NRrxjx9rhJhr3NXxos5YwFxxsVLZA) <hiiamboris (NOT THIS ONE)>: let's just write a `bloat` module that will spawn 1GB of randomly named files with random data inside upon compilation, so we could include that into the app bundle üòâ

 [20:34:56](#bJ9pySumUmwp1pvhyYEr-CuaMOVTE2go4RdqH2X2Dls) <hiiamboris (NOT THIS ONE)>:
 * Let's just write a `bloat` module that will spawn 1GB of randomly named files with random data inside upon compilation, so we could include that into the app bundle ;)